Qingyi-Www/Final-Project/README.md

 ## Next to do:
 ### 1. Connect more controllers.

-   Connect more vibration motors controlled by DRV2605L; here, I choose to use TCA9548A for centralized control of all DRV2605L devices.
+   Connect more vibration motors controlled by DRV2605L.
+I choose to use TCA9548A for centralized control of all DRV2605L devices.

    <img width="247" alt="截屏2023-10-30 14 48 38" src="https://git.arts.ac.uk/storage/user/589/files/a311fee3-1cc9-4966-8345-93da70828a1e">

-### 2. Explore a wider variety of vibration patterns
+### 2. Explore different kind of vibrations

-Such as splitting the audio into sound effects and background music and allowing users to feel sound effects and background music separately in the left and right hands.
+Splitting the audio into sound effects and background music and use multiple channels to analyze, so that can allowed users to feel sound effects in the left hand and the background music in the right hand.
 (Since I don't have the original video's audio track files, I might opt to edit the background music in software like Premiere and replace it with similar sound effects.
-However, there's no need to worry about discrepancies with the original video, as the final presentation will use the original video and audio files.
-The two audio files I edit later are for background analysis.)
+In the final exhibition will use the original video and audio files.
+The two audio files I use multiple channels to analyze by Processing will not be played in the exhibition.)

-### 3. Experiment with more dynamic changes in LED strip colors.
+### 3. Explore more dynamic changes in LED strip colors.
+   I've only tried flashing lights now.

 ### 4. Write the Methodology, A Project Write Up and Evaluation of the paper.

    I have completed the literature review and interview sections so far, as my project is still ongoing, I haven't finished the other section yet.

 ### 5. Assemble the wearable form
-   Like a glove.
-I am using a total of six vibration motors controlled by controllers, and I am securing them to three fingers on each hand.
-Based on the interviews, fingers are more sensitive to tactile sensations, and they are also symbolically connected to the heart in Chinese culture.
-In my project, participants will be wearing headphones, so I cannot mount the motors on the ears.
+   I designed it like a glove.
+I am using a total of six vibration motors controlled by controllers, and I am take them to three fingers on each hand.
+Based on the interviews, fingers are more sensitive to the vibration, and they are also means connected to the heart in Chinese culture.
+In my project, viewers will be wearing headphones, so I cannot make the motors on the ears.
 Therefore, I have chosen to design this wearable device for the hand.

    ![WechatIMG21566](https://git.arts.ac.uk/storage/user/589/files/da3932d2-e0aa-4f11-8f8e-eae29deaba32)

 ## Question:

- I was not able to find the DRV2605L component in Autodesk Thinkercad, so I needed to figure out how to solve this problem in order to put a clearer circuit diagram in my thesis.
+ I was not able to find the DRV2605L component in Autodesk Thinkercad, so I needed to figure out how to solve this problem in order to put a clearer circuit diagram in my essay.

  <img width="1225" alt="截屏2023-10-30 14 42 35" src="https://git.arts.ac.uk/storage/user/589/files/17abd5b7-f327-45d4-8b0c-a0a049688e16">